 Music - although he spent his school years performing in everything from chamber groups to orchestras, Wes turned away from performing music for scientific and engineering pursuits; nevertheless, his love of music endures to this day.
 Long-time members of San Diego Opera, Wes and Mary for many years scheduled their time off around opening nights.

-Photography - introduced to photography by his father, who taught him how to process file and to print photographs, Wes has enjoyed this hobby all of his life.
-He still uses his venerable Nikon F Photomic FTN and F3, although he has also adopted newer technology in the form of digital cameras.
-His latest experiments involve afocal images captured through the eyepieces of several telescopes (from ETX to 16" LX200); some images appear on the "Other Images" Astronomy page.
+Photography - introduced to photography by his father, who taught him how to process film and to print photographs, Wes has enjoyed this hobby all of his life.
+He finally gave up his venerable Nikon F Photomic FTN and F3HP to adopt newer technology in the form of digital cameras.
+Some of his experiments involve afocal images captured through the eyepieces of several telescopes (from ETX to 16" LX200); images appear on the "Other Images" Astronomy page.

 Sailing - although he grew up around commercial fishing boats, Wes had never been on a sailboat until his early twenties, when friend and former teacher Charlie Warthen took him sailing.
 This started a love affair with sailboats that continues to this day; Wes owned a Schock-built Santana 20 midget ocean racer for more than twenty years, and has crewed on races ranging from round-the buoys in San Diego Harbor to coastwise Ensenada (Mexico) races to Trans-Pacific races (Kauai Yacht Race twice).
 Hey, Manfred - sorry about being such a prima donna, but we did overcome some interesting obstacles!